AndriyGol/node-react-challenge/README.md

 ## git
 `git init` to track my own changes.
+The track of changes can be found in git history.

 ## Docker
 Rough docker config.
 The application can be ran: